conanbatt/moisthealth/README.md

 ### FAST ITERATION IS KEY

 A key metric of startup success is how often do you deploy changes to the product.
 This is what I would optimize in picking the tools for the stack.
-Each significant feature deployed can be counted as a cycle and I would aim at multi-daily samples.
+Each significant feature deployed can be counted as a cycle and I would aim at multi-daily deploys.

 ### Why Rails